happyspace/rust-happy/README.md

 ### Build

-Build an image for building our lambdas based on the [official template for Alpine Linux](https://github.com/rust-lang/docker-rust).
+Build an image for building our lambdas based on the [official rust template for Alpine Linux](https://github.com/rust-lang/docker-rust).
 To this we add build-base, openssl-dev and git.

 ```pwsh